 And for a fast overview of responsible whale shark viewing practices, take a look below at the The Wildlife Conservation Society's advice:

-for their help, encouragement and fabulous images and videos:
+To the following organizations & wonderful people for their generous help, encouragement, and sharing of fabulous images and videos:

 Share Your Story